Cheaper by the Dozen (2022) Review – A Needless Cash-In Remake That is Low On Laughs

 An unfunny and irritating remake that is just as exhausting as living with nine children probably is.

-Disney continues their unending mission to remake its entire back catalogue of films with this needless offering.
-Zach Braff stars as Paul Baker, an all-day breakfast restaurateur and the father to a family of nine children.
-This hectic household juggle work at the family diner and a busy school schedule, yet their dad has bigger dreams.
+Disney continues their unending mission to remake its entire back catalog of films with this needless offering.
+Zach Braff stars as Paul Baker in 2022’s Cheaper by the Dozen, an all-day breakfast restaurateur and the father to a family of nine children.
+This hectic household juggles work at the family diner, and a busy school schedule, yet their dad has bigger dreams.

-The lazy writing continues with the embarrassing humour or lack thereof.
+The lazy writing continues with the embarrassing humor or lack thereof.
 This comedy delivers an onslaught of jokes, with most barely raising the smallest twitch of a smile.
-The children are paraded around like comic geniuses, supplying quick-witted remarks at every turn, as though they’re wise beyond their years.
+The children are paraded around like comic geniuses, supplying quick-witted remarks at every turn as though they’re wise beyond their years.
 This shtick is really wearing thin and adds to the film’s dated quality.
-Every ‘bad’ joke should probably end with a comedic drum sting or they might as well just go ahead and add in a laughter track.
+Every ‘bad’ joke should probably end with a comedic drum sting, or they might as well just go ahead and add a laugh track.
 Yes, it is that unfunny.

-The film trundles on with its lacklustre jokes and predictable plotting for nigh on two hours.
+The film trundles on with its lackluster jokes and predictable plotting for nigh on two hours.
 It makes for a torturous watch.
-The movie is loud and obnoxious, with poor attempts at addressing racism and coming of age issues, which pales in comparison with the likes of Pixar’s Turning Red.
-In conclusion, this is a skippable remake that does not warrant a second of your precious time.
+The movie is loud and obnoxious, with poor attempts at addressing racism and coming-of-age issues, which pales in comparison with the likes of Pixar’s Turning Red.
+In conclusion, this skippable remake does not warrant a second of your precious time.